Crush'd: Plot

 Later that evening on the way to the after-party, Daniel and Claire learn that Connor has gone ahead and sold off several of Meade's publications meeting with Conde Nast Publications while watching Fashion TV.
 Also showing up for the event is Wilhelmina, who is stunned that the event is being held on Betty's rooftop.
 At this point she sees Connor and tries to confront him, but Daniel also sees Connor as well and is ready to confront him, too.
 Fed up by the two co-EICs, Connor finally stands up for himself, admitting that he met with Conde Nast Publications to sell a few of Mode's properties and then listing all his bad decisions in his life that Wili might have used to blackmail him, and tells both of them that he is "nobody's bitch".
 Later, Wilhelmina apologizes to Connor and at the same time hopes sparks will fly, but after he accepts, he gets a call on his phone from his fiancée.
 As he leaves, Wili is crushed as she still feels something for Connor.

 At the rooftop party, Jesse and his band wows the crowd with their set and even Betty is thrilled to see him perform, even after dedicating a song to a "special girl," which Betty thinks is about her.
 After he finishes his set Betty looks for Jesse at his apartment, only to walk in on Amanda making out with Jesse.
 The stunned Betty then confronts Amanda for moving in on Jesse and tells her that she is throwing Amanda out of the apartment.
-As Betty cries her heart out outside the building, Daniel sees her and tells Betty that she will always be a beautiful woman even if her heart gets broken.
+As Betty cries her heart out outside the building, Daniel sees her and reassures her that she will always be a beautiful woman even if her heart gets broken.
 Hours later, Amanda, realizing why this was so upsetting, gives the proceeds to Betty for rent money and assures her that Jesse is not worth it.
 She then apologizes for what happened and the two make up with Betty allowing her to stay by helping clean up the apartment.

 Marc's relationship with Cliff has taken on a rocky situation, as Cliff proposes that they move in together, which completely freaks out Marc, who is unsure and goes as far as avoiding Cliff.
 His obvious reluctance shows, and when Cliff does not get an answer from Marc, Cliff takes off in a huff.
 Later, during the after-party, Marc, upset over not giving Cliff an answer and not hearing from Cliff for three days, has a tryst with a guy he meets at the event.
 As he is leaving the guy's apartment, Cliff catches up with him and apologizes for all the pressure he had been putting on him.
 In a panic, Marc proposes marriage, on the spot, to Cliff.
 As they hug, Marc is in shock after Cliff accepts.